-16) I've served as a jury member, screenplay jury member, filmmaker advisor, showcase curator, panelist, advisory board member, and or world cinema screener at several film festivals worldwide.
-These include Sundance, SXSW, Slamdance, Nashville, Temecula, Kansas City, Dawson City, and Flickerfest in Sydney twice, amongst others.
+16) I've served as a jury member, filmmaker advisor, curator, panelist, advisory board member, and world cinema screener at several film festivals worldwide.
+These include Sundance, SXSW, Slamdance, Nashville, Temecula, Kansas City, and Flickerfest in Sydney twice, amongst others.

 In 2018, I founded The Lonely Seal International Film, Screenplay and Music Festival, recognized as a "Top 100 Best Reviewed" Festival in the world, on FilmFreeway.
-Our festival takes place every October at the Regent Theatre, a 106-year-old cinema house in Arlington, MA (Boston).

 17) In April 2001, I met Academy Award-Winning Actress Olympia Dukakis at the Nashville Film Festival.
-We hit it off, so she jokingly asked me if I had a part for her.
-I told Olympia I was doing a mockumentary about me escaping an arranged marriage, so she asked me to write a one-page scene.
-If she liked it, she would do it...We shot the scene, which featured Olympia Dukakis dumping me because I was too old for her when she was starring in the Cherry Orchard in Carmel, California, in August of that same year.
+We hit it off, so she jokingly challenged me to write one page for her; if she like it, she'd be in it for me.
+We shot the scene, which featured Olympia Dukakis dumping me because I was too old for her, in Carmel, California, while she was starring in "The Cherry Orchard" play.